 Dr. Kelly entered The University of Toronto Faculty of Medicine in 1895.
 In his fourth year at the university, Dr. Kelly was unable to write his exams due to poor health.
 He returned the following year and graduated in 1900.
 While he was at university he played rugby.

-Dr. Kelly started practicing medicine in Florence in 1901 and purchased the office of Dr. John Alexander Rannie in 1902.
-On May 26th, 1904 a notice in the newspaper publication called ‘Florence Quill’ appeared from Dr. Kelly.
-It said, “Lost on Saturday, March 14th, one stethoscope some place on 16th of 21st Sideroad, or on 9th or 10 Concession, Dawn.
+Dr. Kelly started practicing medicine in Florence in 1901 and he purchased the office of Dr. John Alexander Rannie in 1902.
+On May 26th, 1904 a notice in the Florence Quill appeared from Dr. Kelly.
+It read, “Lost on Saturday, March 14th, one stethoscope some place on 16th of 21st Sideroad, or on 9th or 10 Concession, Dawn.
 Finder will please leave it at my office at once.
 Dr. Kelly.”
-This gives some idea of the area that a country doctor would cover.
+This gives some idea of the area that the country doctor covered.
 Dr. Kelly attended to his patients with a horse and buggy up until 1911 when he purchased an automobile.

 Dr. and Mrs. Kelly moved to London, Ontario in 1926.
 He worked up until June of 1943, when he became ill.
 Dr. Kelly died on the 30th of December, 1943 in London.
 At the time of his death, he resided at 185 Wharncliff Road.
 He was buried at Mount Pleasant Cemetery in London.

 *Dr. John Alexander Rannie also appears on the Chatham-Kent Physician Tribute website.

 Note: The Florence Quill was published by H.J.
 Jerome from July 30th, 1896 until 1918, when it ceased operation.